jandelgado/rabtap/README.md

- --speed=FACTOR       Speed factor to use during publish [default: 1.0] --stats              include statistics in output of info command -t, --type=TYPE      type of exchange [default: fanout] --uri=URI            connect to given AQMP broker.
+ --speed=FACTOR       Speed factor to use during publish [default: 1.0] --stats              include statistics in output of info command -t, --type=TYPE      type of exchange [default: fanout] --transient          create a transient exchange/queue (default is durable) --uri=URI            connect to given AQMP broker.
 If omitted, the environment variable
                       RABTAP_AMQPURI will be used --version            show version information and exit